LambdaTest/nightwatch-selenium-sample/README.md

 The following sample code will run a test on LambdaTest Selenium Grid which will go to www.google.com and then type "LambdaTest" in the google search box.
 Then it will compare the title of the first search result with "LambdaTest - Google Search".
 If the result matches the described string, it will assert the value as pass else the test will be asserted as fail.

 To execute the test, you'll need to navigate to the folder where <code>nightwatch-selenium-sample-master</code> is present.
-Here, you'll need to execute the following command using the command line
+Here, you'll need to execute the following command using the command line:

    ** Linux/Mac

     ```
     $ ./node_modules/.bin/nightwatch -e chrome tests
     ```

    ** Windows

     ```
     $ node_modules\.bin\nightwatch -e chrome tests
     ```